oracle-livelabs/pts/ai-vector-search-fundamentals/3-exact_search/exact_search.md

 ## Connecting to your Vector Database

 The lab environment includes a preinstalled Oracle 23ai Database which includes AI Vector Search.
-We will be running the lab exercises from a pluggable database called: *orclpdb1* and connecting to the database as the user: *nationalparks* with the password: *nationalparks*.
+We will be running the lab exercises from a pluggable database called: *orclpdb1* and connecting to the database as the user: *nationalparks*.
 The Lab will be run using SQL Developer Web.

 To connect with SQL Developer Web to run the SQL commands in this lab you will first need to start a browser using the following URL.
 You will then be prompted to sign in: